 Debtor has fulfilled the credit counseling requirement

-The debtor is required to complete a credit counseling course within the 180 days prior to the filing of the case and file a certificate proving completion with the bankruptcy court.
+The debtor should complete a credit counseling course within the 180 days prior to the filing of the case and files a certificate proving completion with the bankruptcy court.

 Debts do not exceed the debt limit